Our pick #7

 Thanks to its picturesque location on the Mandovi River, between the Western Ghats and the Arabian Sea and its large stretch of magnificent, palm tree-lined beaches, Goa is one of India’s hot spots.
-The Portuguese, claimed Goa as the seat of the Catholic Church in the East and controlled the area until 1961, when India invaded to liberate it.
 The state’s Portuguese past is most apparent in its plazas, cathedrals and architecture including the Catholic Church of Old Goa, St. Anne’s Church and the Basilica of Bom Jesus.
 The surrounding countryside is dotted with luxurious old estates built by wealthy Indians, including Braganza Palace which is open to the public.
-Goa splits neatly into two districts: North and South Goa.
 Lively North Goa has the state capital, Panaji with its interesting churches and buildings.
 Notable beaches in North Goa include Fort Aguada, Candolim, Calangute and Anjuna, famous for its Wednesday flea market.
 South Goa is more laid back and beaches here include Bogmalo, Colva and Benaulim.